logiqai/docs/data-management/timestamp-handling.md

 1. Sending agent sends a timestamp
 2. Log data has its own timestamp
-3. Ingest layer for e.g. LOGIQ adds its own timestamp
+3. Ingest layer for e.g. Apica Ascent adds its own timestamp
 4. Log data has a non-standard timestamp format

-LOGIQ handles the timestamps in the following order
+Apica Ascent handles the timestamps in the following order

 1. Use the _sending agent_ timestamp
 2. Extract any timestamp in log data automatically that is non-ambiguous